Kitsunnneee/Common-Task-1/README.md

 As it can be seen from above the generated images are not very good.
 The reasons for that can be:
 1. Since this is not typical RGB data the model does not behave in a way that it would for RGB data.
-2. Although traditional transformations can be applied there is not much difference.
-For Example, Rotating an image won't do us any good as the data is kind of rotation invariant.
-Similar to other transformations.
-3. Since all of the dataset wasn't used so the training wasn't perfect.
-There may be a scope of Overfitting.
+2. Although traditional transformations can be applied they may not behave the same.
+This is because each pixel in jet images is the sensor reading.
+Thus, applying any transformation to that may lead to a change in that particular sensor reading.
 4. The hyperparameters may not be right and further fine-tuning will be necessary.
 5. Using the Beta-VAE to understand the disentangled latent factor didn't help.
-The reason may be data from all the channels may seem similar to the model.
+The reason may be data from all the channels may seem similar to the model and it is not able to distinguish different features.

 Ways to improve the model: